wethod/learning-center-source/content/planning/index.md

 * Review the budget and wait for the approval of a supervisor.
 * Quickly convert available budget days from another user level.

+###Weekends
+A five days calendar (Monday to Friday) is used by default.

+If you enable “Use a 7-days week calendar” is enabled in [company settings]({{< relref "settings/index.md#company" >}}), the calendar will include Saturdays and Sundays.

+If you enable “Highlight weekends” in [company settings]({{< relref "settings/index.md#company" >}}):

+1. Saturdays and Sundays will be shown using a special visual pattern to make more clear that they belong to weekend
+2. When one tries to plan on weekends, an alert will ask if he really want to plan over the weekend.
+If user clicks “Yes”, plan is confirmed and no similar warning appears until user changes the selected project.
+If user clicks “No”, weekends are removed from requested plans

+{{< img-center src="/uploads/2022/07/15/highlight-weekend.gif">}}

 **Repeat an allocation**